 The focus is not on what you say in a contract, but how to say clearly and concisely whatever it is you want to say.
 It’s suitable for all levels of seniority, as much of what Ken has to say comes as news to even senior lawyers.
 It’s structured to encourage discussion, with participants analyzing examples and doing short redrafting exercises.
 Go here for a sample agenda.

-Ken will be giving a “Drafting Clearer Contracts” seminar in London on November 3, 2014.
-It will be hosted by University College London.
+On 26 April Ken be giving a “Drafting Clearer Contracts” seminar in Vancouver for Osgoode Professional Development.
 Go here for more information.

 And on 27 April he’ll be giving in Vancouver his “advanced” seminar entitled “An Intensive Program in the Categories of Contract Language.”
 Go here for more information.

 On 24 October Ken be giving a “Drafting Clearer Contracts” seminar in Toronto for Osgoode Professional Development.
 And on 25 October he’ll be giving in Toronto his “advanced” seminar entitled “An Intensive Program in the Categories of Contract Language.”
 As soon as more information is available, this page will be updated with a link.

 Ken also gives in-house versions of this seminar.